 An alternative to Windows Task Manager with real-time performance measures and the ability to kill processes.

-Advanced Systemcare Review: Performance
+Advanced SystemCare Review: Performance

-Unlike other Advanced System Care reviews, we went through every feature, and overall, IObit Advanced Systemcare Pro performs well.
+Unlike other Advanced System Care reviews, we went through every feature, and overall, IObit Advanced Systemcare Ultimate performs well.
 Despite having an endless amount of tools, it never feels like it bogs down the system.
 Whether you’ll be using all of those features is another matter.